aimeos/aimeos-docs/src/frontend/jsonapi/baskets.md

 There are three values that you can update using a PATCH request to the basket:

-* order.base.customerid (ID of the customer to show the order in her/his account history)
+* order.customerid (ID of the customer to show the order in her/his account history)
-* order.base.comment (customer comment for this order)
+* order.comment (customer comment for this order)
-* order.base.customerref (own reference of the customer for this order)
+* order.customerref (own reference of the customer for this order)

 To update the basket you have to use the "self" link from a previous GET request: